 The Grass type "Eeveelution", Leafeon is a great choice for this raid.
 It's a pure Grass type, so Mega Swampert's Poison type move is the only one it needs to be worried about.
 Although Leafeon requires a Mossy Lure Module to evolve, Eevee has been in Pokémon Go since the start, featured in countless events, and is very common, so most active players have all of its evolutions by now.
 Razor Leaf and Leaf Blade are the moves Leafeon should know when facing Mega Swampert.

 Although its Sky form does much better in this raid, Shaymin (Land) is also an excellent counter for Mega Swampert.
 It's a pure Grass type, so it resists Water and Ground type damage, but takes increased damage from Poison type moves.
 Unfortunately, as is often the case for Mythical Pokémon, Shaymin (Land) is limited to one per account and was only available to player who purchased tickets to Pokémon Go Fest 2022 and completed the limited Special Research.
 However, if you have one, it should know Hidden Power (Grass) and Grass Knot for this fight.

 One of the Guardian Deities of Alola, Tapu Bulu is another great counter for Mega Swampert.
 A Grass and Fairy type, it resists Water and Ground type damage, but has a double weakness to Poison type moves.
-Unfortunately, Tapu Bulu has had fairly limited raid time, so many players won't have the candy to fully power it up.
+Tapu Bulu has only had a couple runs in raids, so you might not have the candy to fully power it up.
 Still, if you have Tapu Bulu, it should know Bullet Seed and Grass Knot for this raid.